 What Is A Payday Loan?

-This is where a payday loan comes in.
+This is where a payday loan could help.
 Payday loans let people pay their bills on time, and then repay the loan when their next paycheque comes in.
-While there are interest charges and fees associated, these charges are usually smaller than what late fees and reactivation fees would be.
-A payday loan can be used so that the borrower doesn’t have to carry any more debt.
+While there are interest charges and fees associated, these charges could be smaller than the late fees and reactivation fees would be.

 Who Can Get A Payday Loan?

 Most payday loans do not involve any collateral / security.
-The borrower only needs to have a steady source of income along with a budget of income and expenses to prove that they will be able to repay the loan.
-This means that anyone can get a payday loan when they need one, and the money is often available quickly so that the bills can get paid.
-A payday loan is often the only source of funds for those who do not have a credit history or who may have had a bad credit history in the past.
+The borrower only needs to have a steady source of income along with a budget of income and expenses to prove that they will be able to repay the loan without hardship.
+This means that anyone who meets the responsible lending guidelines could get a payday loan when they need one, and the money is often available quickly so that the bills can get paid.
+A payday loan may be the only source of funds for those who do not have a great credit history or who may have had a poor credit history in the past.

 How Does A Payday Loan Work?

-With a payday loan, the borrower only needs to fill out a simple application form about the amount they make and the amount they need.
+With a payday loan, the borrower fills out a simple application form.
 The payday loan process usually involves a speedy decision, and if approved, the lender then sends the funds by depositing them into the borrower’s account.
 The borrower’s repayments will then be automatically deducted from their account on their paydays.
 This saves the borrower from any more hassle.
-The payday loan company may verify the borrower’s employment and require supporting documents such as Photo ID, a selfie with Photo ID, Proof of Address and latest 90 – 180 days of Bank Statements.
+The payday loan company may verify the borrower’s employment and require supporting documents such as Photo ID, a selfie with Photo ID, Proof of Address and at least the latest 90 days of Bank Statements.

 Are Payday Loans Expensive?

-Landlords tend to charge a large amount for late rent, and so do some credit card companies and utilities companies.
-In addition to this, many utilities companies will cancel utilities and then ask a fee to reconnect the service as well as a large deposit to protect against future late payments.
+Landlords might charge an amount for late rent, and so might some credit card companies and utilities companies.
+In addition to this, utilities companies could cancel utilities and then ask a fee to reconnect the service and/or a deposit to protect against future late payments.
 These fees add up, and don’t take into account the damage to the person’s credit report.